HECM For Purchase

 Buy a Home Without Monthly Mortgage Payments

-If you are 62 years or older, the Home Equity Conversion Mortgage (HECM) for Purchase Loan can help you buy your next home without required monthly mortgage payments.1 The HECM for Purchase is a Federal Housing Administration (FHA) insured home loan that allows seniors to use the equity from the sale of a previous residence to buy their next primary home in one transaction.
+If you are 62 years or older, the Home Equity Conversion Mortgage (HECM) for Purchase Loan can help you buy your next home without required monthly mortgage payments.1 The HECM for Purchase is a Federal Housing Administration (FHA) insured2 home loan that allows seniors to use the equity from the sale of a previous residence to buy their next primary home in one transaction.

 Regardless of how long you live in the home or what happens to your home’s value, you only make one, initial investment (down payment) towards the purchase.

 - Eliminates monthly mortgage payments1